salesforce/einstein-platform/README.md

-The goal of this code of conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can work together effectively, productively, and respectfully in our open source community.
+The goal of this code of conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can work together effectively, productively, and respectfully in our open-source community.
 It also establishes a mechanism for reporting issues and resolving conflicts.

 All questions and reports of abusive, harassing, or otherwise unacceptable behavior